Mossy Creek Elementary School Counseling Office

 - Growing Up Boys/Girls (4th/5th grade only)

-Students at Mossy Creek Elementary are able to meet one-on-one with with school counselors to discuss issues that are affecting their academic success.
+Students at Mossy Creek Elementary are able to meet one-on-one with the school counselor to discuss issues that are affecting their academic success.
 In order to see the counselor, students may fill out an "I Need Help" request form OR teachers/parents other school staff refer students.
 The "I Need Help" forms are available in outside of the counseling office and also in 3rd, 4th, and 5th grade classrooms.
-School counselors use play therapy techniques such as drawing, games, sandbox, Legos, etc as a way to discuss school counseling goals as outlined by the American School Counselor Association.
+The school counselor use play therapy techniques such as drawing, games, sandbox, Legos, etc as a way to discuss school counseling goals as outlined by the American School Counselor Association.
 This includes helping students reach their academic, personal, social, and career potential.